nawangwe/opensea-whitelabel-website-template/README.md

 ## Usage

 Before you get started, make sure you have an Opensea account and that you have already created a collection with some NFTs.
+It is also compulsory now to have an Opensea API key, you can obtain that from [here](https://docs.opensea.io/reference/request-an-api-key).

 Clone source code and:
  - create a **.env.local** file at the root directory and add the following data: